Lim98SE/L-DOS/README.md

 # Requirements
 L-DOS needs Windows and Python 3.6.2.
 Make sure that it's on your desktop.
 The home directory is set to C:/users/(username)/Desktop/L-DOS.
 You can easily modify this by going into the source code and modifiying the **home** and **path** variables.

+# How to Run
+Run L-DOS by going into Python 3.6.2+ and clicking "open".
+Then select ldos.py, and click "check module" or press F5.
+L-DOS doesn't need any installation!

+# **Have fun with L-DOS!**